MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailbox-databases-and-servers/Set-MailboxServer.md

 ```

 ### -MailboxProcessorWorkCycle
+This parameter is available or functional only in Exchange Server 2013.

 The MailboxProcessorWorkCycle parameter specifies how often to scan for locked mailboxes on the Mailbox server.
 The default value is 1 day.

 To specify a value, enter it as a time span: dd.hh:mm:ss where d = days, h = hours, m = minutes and s = seconds.